cpfaff/rbefdata_paper/paper/rbefdata.md

 use the second and third.
 These two are written into two variables called `Nretention` and `design` before deciding upon how to merge them.
 Inspecting the headers of both dataset reveals each of them contains a column containing a `plot_id` that seems suitable for merging.
-But we can also make use the metadata for columns to check if this really is the case (see box below).
+But we can also make use of the metadata for the columns to check if this really is the case (see box below).

 ```r